 In the early to mid-1970’s a group of interested members met at the Botanical Gardens and agreed to the purchase of the property.
 They began with demolishing the by then deteriorating guesthouse and built the clubhouse and four townhouses next door.
 The townhouses were sold to help to finance the endeavor and the pool remains to this day.
 The members went on to form The Pomander Gate Tennis Club Ltd. – members were (and still are) encouraged to purchase shares in the new company.
 A Board of Directors was elected to oversee the club’s operations.

 Over the years, the Club was well positioned to take advantage of the exploding popularity of tennis on the island.
 Courts three and four were added in the early 1980’s while center court was added circa 1996.
 The club enjoyed a good mix of local and ex-pat members.
-While courts 1, 2, 3 and 4 have for many years been equipped with metal halide lighting, LED lights were fitted on courts 1 and 2 in 2021 and courts 3 and 4 in 2023.
+Courts 1, 2, 3 and 4 have for many years been equipped with metal halide lighting, LED lights were fitted on courts 1 and 2 in 2021 and courts 3 and 4 in 2023.

 For the most part, membership numbers remained somewhat flat for the next eight years or so.

 While Covid 19 ‘stalled’ activities at PGTC and throughout the world during 2020 and 2021, the club experienced an interest for new memberships in both Tennis and Pickleball, so much so that at the time of this writing, total membership numbers continue to increase.
 By 2022 the club was doing business as Pomander Gate Tennis and Pickleball Club.
 It seemed too that the Pandemic had the benefit of encouraging people to get outside and exercise more by getting on the courts.